ywzcode/UDACITY-self-driving-car-ND/CarND-LaneLines-P1/README.md

 ### 2. Potential shortcomings

 * 1. The final line finding depends on the cropped region, which should be adpative to different kind of videos.
-When the scenes change, the vertices for cropping may not working.
+When the scenes change, the vertices for cropping may not work.

 * 2. The pipleline fails for some frames in challenge video.
 In such cases, straight line may not be a good choice and it is not robust engouh.